 Nearly 700,000 followers don’t reflect the global fan following for anything that’s Tintin.
 But then whatever Mark Zuckerberg might say, the whole world is not on Facebook.
 But the Facebook fan page is a nice place to interact with the followers of Tintin who are.
 Check out the The Film in BRUSSELS – Tintin born in Brussels photo album that probably was published as the movie came along.

 Just six websites on Tintin?
 That seems like a small figure when you are talking about a ‘world explorer’.
-There are a large number of sites, but fan following takes it beyond English as you have it in multiple languages (even Esperanto).
+There are a, but fan following takes it beyond English as you have it in multiple languages (even Esperanto).
 There are theme parks and a well-known museum too, definitely one to visit if you are travelling to Belgium.

 Are you a ‘Tintinologist’?
 Which is your favorite Tintin comic book of all time?
 Did you catch the movie yet?
 Let us know in the comments.